-Signs shall be in accordance with 630 and 730 of the current version of the City of Columbus Construction and Material Specifications and current revision of Supplemental Specification 1100.
+Signs shall be in accordance with 630 and 730 of the current version of the City of Columbus Construction and Material Specifications.

 8.3 Sign Mounting

 8.3.1 Strain Pole and Signal Support Mounted Signs

 With the exception of pedestrian pushbutton signs, signs mounted on strain poles or the vertical portion of signal supports shall have a minimum mounting height of 7 ft. (measured from the pedestrian path to the bottom of the sign).
 Mounting details shall be consistent with the requirements outlined in City of Columbus Standard Construction Drawing 4253.